 An employment service provider must not unlawfully discriminate against people who are using or want to use its services.
-There is more information about what this means in the Glossary.

 In addition, an employment service provider has a duty to make reasonable adjustments, except when providing a vocational service.